GraphicHealer/AutounattendGUI/README.md

 Set-ExecutionPolicy Bypass
 .\Setup-AutounattendGUI.ps1 -ConfigFile .\MyOrgName\Settings.json
 ```
+This will setup your build environment.

 ## Prepare Files

-* Generate `Autounattend.xml` from [https://schneegans.de/windows/unattend-generator/](https://schneegans.de/windows/unattend-generator/)
+1. Generate `Autounattend.xml` from [https://schneegans.de/windows/unattend-generator/](https://schneegans.de/windows/unattend-generator/), and copy it to `.\MyOrgName\Autounattend.xml`
-* Copy and edit `Start-OSDCloudGUI.json` using [https://www.osdcloud.com/osdcloud-automate/osdcloudgui-defaults](https://www.osdcloud.com/osdcloud-automate/osdcloudgui-defaults)
+2. Copy `Start-OSDCloudGUI.json` to `.\MyOrgName\Start-OSDCloudGUI.json`, and open it in your favorite editor.
+Follow this guide to set it up correctly: [https://www.osdcloud.com/osdcloud-automate/osdcloudgui-defaults](https://www.osdcloud.com/osdcloud-automate/osdcloudgui-defaults)
-* If you setup a custom wallpaper, Copy your `.jpg` wallpaper file to the path in `Settings.json`
+3. If you setup a custom wallpaper, Copy your `.jpg` wallpaper file to the path in `Settings.json`

 ## Build-AutounattendGUI.ps1
-Go back to the Admin Powershell window you have open, and run the following:
+Go back to the Admin Powershell window you have open, and run the following (replacing `MyOrgName`):
 ```powershell
 .\Build-AutounattendGUI.ps1 -ConfigFile .\MyOrgName\Settings.json
 ```